mxlje/ben/README.md

-This is a copy of [Hubot](http://hubot.github.com/).
-I added some stuff.
+This is a copy of [Hubot](http://hubot.github.com/) by GitHub.
+I added some plugins and customized it to fit my teams needs.